 AfriVac 2121 is the COVID-19 vaccine (based on the ancestral Wuhan strain sequence) under development at Afrigen, the centre for mRNA technology development and transfer (hub).

-Afrivac 2121 will be the first mRNA vaccine candidate developed in Africa from concept to proof of concept in pre-clinical and clinical studies.
+Afrivac 2121 will be the first mRNA vaccine candidate developed in Africa.

 Why AfriVac 2121?